molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">HF</span> I have no video.
 Do I have audio?

-<span class="transcript-speaker">Monster</span> 2:42:56: That's funny... no?
+<span class="transcript-speaker">Monster 2:42:56</span> That's funny... no?
 Alright.
 Are we done?
 Looks we got hacked.
 Or something.
 Somebody's a really good hacker.
 I'm not sure.

 <span class="transcript-speaker">HF</span> We've been hacked!